Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Performance Evaluation

 \subsubsection{Impact of total number of RIS elements}

 To enhance the beamforming precision and overall system performance, we analyze the effect of increasing the RIS size, i.e., the number of RIS elements, with the corresponding results illustrated in Fig.~\ref{Re_R}.
 We observe that expanding the RIS size from 100 to 150 elements results in a steady decline in both MCRB (proposed scheme) and CRB (UB scheme) values, highlighting the performance benefits of a larger RIS in ISAC systems.
 Under a fixed 40 faulty elements, our proposed scheme exhibits an average MCRB increase of 42.63\% compared to the CRB from the fault-free UB baseline, which aligns with expectations due to RIS model mismatch.
 Meanwhile, compared to the naive and random schemes, our approach achieves significantly better performance, with average improvements of 38.60\% and 52.14\%, respectively.
+The way of calculating performance improvement is shown as \eqref{PerImprove1} and \eqref{PerImprove2}, which also applies to other parameter settings.
 This confirms the effectiveness of explicitly modeling RIS faults and optimizing the use of the functional elements.